Chopin1983/Readme.md/README.md

 ## Obliczanie pól

 ## - Terminy produktu (expiry date)
-Was created, because in company where I work, we have reimbursement for things to wearing, but everyone has different "expiry date", and reimbursement amount.
+It was created, because the company which I work in, give us reimbursement for things to wear, but every thing has different "expiry date", and the reimbursement amount.
-What its mean?
+What does it mean?
-You can buy some t-shirt, but only one in one year period and You can spend for it 100zł.
+You can buy a t-shirt, but only one during the year, you can spend 100zł for it.
-Of course You can buy more expensive clothes, but You have to pay for difference between reimbursement and product value.
+You can buy more expensive clothes, but if you have for more money you pay the difference.
-You can also buy shoes, but this time only couple in two years period, and You have for that 250zł.
+You can also buy shoes, but this time only one pair each two years.
+You have 250zł for that purchase.
 For more details, I invite you to check this project.
-Because nobody care about it, i think to my self 'Maybe I'll do something interesting, that what can help" And this is how this project started.
+Because nobody cares about it, I think to myself 'Maybe I'll do something interesting what can help" And this is how this project started.

 ## - Fortuna-1-liga (Fortuna first league)
-This project was created, because I'm football fan, and my love club play in second division "I don't know how it happened".
+This project was created, because I'm football fan, and my beloved club plays in the second division.
+(I don't know how it happened).
-You can see, how "Fortuna 1 liga" (This is name of our second division) looked after 33 rounds, detail every match.
+You can see, how "Fortuna 1 liga" (This is the name of our second division) presented after 33 rounds, details of every match.
 You can insert details from current season and update table alive.

 ## - Mapa Polski (Polish map)
-About fifteen years I worked as sales representative, so I had been driving a car a lot by using Google Maps.
+For about fifteen years I worked as a sales representative, so used to drive a car a lot by using Google Maps.
-I had been allways wondering, how it's like to make a map.
+I have always wondered, how it's like to make a map.
-That was my first thing, when I started study SQL, so I made a very small part of it.
+That was my first thing, when I started to study SQL, so I made a very small part of it.

 ## - Obliczanie pól (field counting)
 This is very simple project.
-You can calculate fields for few shapes like triangle,  rectangle, square or circle.
+You can calculate fields for a few shapes like triangle, rectangle, square or circle.
-Why i did it?
+Why did I do it?
 I don't know...
-This is one of the first thing which I made during lerning SQL.
+This is one of the first thing which I made during learning SQL.

 #  Technology used
 - SQL/T-SQL